-Dr. Duruisseau requested a presentation to the Board on telemedicine to better understand how patient care is delivered in these settings.
+Dr. Duruisseau requested a presentation to the Board at a future meeting on telemedicine to better understand how patient care is delivered in these settings.

 Ms. Yaroslavsky concluded by thanking staff on behalf of the Board for their work and dedication in spite of the current situation.